-CODE TITLE DEFINITION APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 CODE EXAMPLES 1 Academic Dishonesty Receiving or providing unauthorized assistance (to include plagiarizing, copying, or fabricating data) on classroom projects, assignments, exams, or state or national examinations.
-1.1 One to three Days Detention 1.2 One to five Days ISS OR one to three Days OSS 1.3 Four to 10 Days OSS 2 Alcohol/ Illegal Drugs/ Inhalants: Under the Influence No student shall be under any degree of influence of alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana, marijuana oils, synthetic Cannabinoids or any substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
-Inhalants include vapes, e-cigs, e-liquids, etc. 2.1.
-One to three Days Detention 2.2 One to five Days ISS OR one to three Days OSS 2.3 Four to 10 Days OSS 2.b Alcohol/ Illegal Drugs/ Inhalants: Possession/ Use No student shall possess, consume, transmit, or store alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana, marijuana oils, synthetic Cannabinoids or any substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
+CODE CODE TITLE DEFINITION APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 EXAMPLES E1 Academic Dishonesty Receiving or providing unauthorized assistance (to include plagiarizing, copying, use of artificial intelligence, or fabricating data) on classroom projects, assignments, exams, or state or national examinations.
+E1.1 1 to 3 Days Detention E1.2 1 to 5 Days ISS OR 1 to 3 Days OSS E1.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+E2 Alcohol/Illegal Drugs/Inhalants: Under the Influence No student shall be under any degree of influence of alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana, marijuana oils, synthetic Cannabinoids, THC (including, but not limited to hemp-derived THC products) or any substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
+Inhalants include vapes, e-cigs, e-liquids, etc. E2.1 1 to 3 Days Detention E2.2 1 to 5 Days ISS OR 1 to 3 Days OSS E2.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+E2.b Alcohol/Illegal Drugs/Inhalants: Possession/Use No student shall possess, consume, transmit, or store alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana, marijuana oils, synthetic Cannabinoids, THC (including, but not limited to hemp-derived THC products) or any substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
 Legal intoxication is not required for violation of this Code.
-Inhalants include vapes, e-cigs, e-liquids, etc. 2.b.1 One to three Days Detention 2.b.2 One to five Days ISS OR one to three Days OSS 2.b.3 Four to 10 Days OSS
+Inhalants include vapes, e-cigs, e-liquids, etc. E2.b.2 1 to 5 Days ISS OR 1 to 3 Days OSS E2.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.